The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 - The footer has an additional navigation.

-- If you don't see Navigation tweaks in the Style Editor, ensure you've added pages to your navigation.
+- If you don't see Navigation tweaks in Site Styles, ensure you've added pages to your navigation.

 Social icons encourage visitors to follow and connect with you.
-Social icon tweaks appear in the Style Editor once you've connected one or more accounts:
+Social icon tweaks appear in Site Styles once you've connected one or more accounts:

 - Use the Social Position tweak in the Header: Layout section to adjust where the icons display, or to hide them.